PranjalMaithani/unsplash/README.md

 Check out the demo here : [Onsplash](https://onsplash-unsplash-clone.netlify.app/).

 This is a clone of [Unsplash](https://unsplash.com/), and uses their api to fetch photos.
 These are then displayed using a masonry grid.
+Being a demo project, requests are limited to **50 requests per hour.** If you see the **failed to fetch photos error**, it's most likely due to the requests being all used up. **Please wait an hour or two and try again.**

 React has been used to build this.